Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-06-readonly-under-the-hood.md

 ---
 title: Readonly under the hood
 date: "2021-04-06"
-description: Second challenge is Readonly.
-Similarly to Pick, it's usually used when you need to declare the type which is based on another type.
-The values on the first layer are immutable, or readonly&nbsp;🔒
+description: Given the object, we need to make properties on the first level readonly
 labels:
   - typescript
-  - easy
 keywords:
   - typescript
   - challenges
   - readonly
-categories:
-  - typechallenge
-featured: /readonly-under-the-hood/step1-example-of-use.png
+image: /readonly-under-the-hood/step1-example-of-use.png
 ---

 ![Example of Readonly use](/readonly-under-the-hood/step1-example-of-use.png)